bilel-bj/ROSGPT_Vision/README.md

 **2. Install the required dependencies**

-  You can run image_semantics.py by install all required dependencies from [LLAVA](https://github.com/haotian-liu/LLaVA), [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), and [SAM](https://github.com/ttengwang/Caption-Anything).
+- You can run image_semantics.py by install all required dependencies from [LLAVA](https://github.com/haotian-liu/LLaVA), [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), and [SAM](https://github.com/ttengwang/Caption-Anything).

-  Install ROS2.
+- Ensure the installation of all requisite dependencies for ROS2.